learning-zone/python-basics/README.md

 The negative index is used to remove any new-line spaces from the string and allow the string to except the last character that is given as S[:-1].
 The negative index is also used to show the index to represent the string in correct order.

-Let's take a list for this.
+Let\'s take a list for this.

 ```py
 mylist=[0,1,2,3,4,5,6,7,8]
 ```

 A negative index, unlike a positive one, begins searching from the right.

 ```py
 mylist[-3]
 ```

 6

 This also helps with slicing from the back: